-Normally, we would say that it's unnecessary to shop for your inground pool several years in advance.
+Normally, we would say it's unnecessary to shop around for an inground pool years in advance.

 Even if you're not in a rush to get a new pool, you might still want to start reaching out to your local pool builders or any manufacturers that you want to work with to get a feel for their current schedules and timelines.

-The bottom line: If you'd like to have a pool in 2022 or even 2023, we highly recommend that you begin shopping around now.
+The bottom line: If you'd like to have a pool in 2022, or even 2023, we highly recommend you begin shopping around now.